Welcome to Mannix

 Mannix is committed to the safety and protection of all children and young persons involved in Mannix activities.
 It is important that children feel and are safe, and their voices are heard on decisions that affect them.
 All individuals representing Mannix have a responsibility to understand the role they play to ensure the safety, protection and empowerment of children.
 This includes our commitment to protect children from abuse, including physical violence, sexual abuse, serious emotional or psychological abuse and serious neglect.

-For further information, refer to Monash University’s Child Safe Standards Framework.
+For further information, refer to Monash University’s Child Safe Standards Framework (PDF)

 By accepting an offer to take up residency, Mannix residents agree to respect the basic philosophy of Mannix and agree to comply with the Community Standards.

 Part 1: Definitions